lois2inn/surfs_up/README.md

 ### Station Information:

 - Among the 9 stations from which precipitation data is being collected, the most active station is WAIHEE 837.5, HI, US.
-- The results show that the low (minimum) temperature is 54 degrees, the high (maximum) temperature is 85 degrees, and the average temperature is approximately 71.7 degrees for this station.
+- For this station, The results show that the low (minimum) temperature is 54°F, the high (maximum) temperature is 85°F, and the average temperature is approximately 71.7°F.
 - The temperatures from the most active station show that a vast majority of the observations were over 67 degrees.

 <table align="center"><tr><td><img src="Resources/Temps_obs.png" width="400"/></td></tr></table>

-### Temperature Analysis
+### Temperature Analysis:

 - The month of June has higher mean temperature of 75°F when compared to 71°F in December.
 With just a difference of 4°F between the two months, little fluctuaton of temperatures is observed.
 - The maximum temperatures of 83°F in June and 85°F in December are also remarkably similar.
 - The minimum temperature of 56°F in December and 64°F in June show the greatest variance.
-The lower temperature level in December may not be conducive to ice cream or surfing, however a standard deviation of 3.75 suggests that the temperatures are not widely spread out.
+The lower temperature level in December may not be conducive for surfing or ice cream, however a standard deviation of 3.75 suggests that the temperatures are not widely spread out.
 <table align="center"><tr>
 <td><img src="Resources/Jun_sts.png" width="250"/></td>
 <td><img src="Resources/Dec_sts.png" width="275"/></td>